JoshCap20/areion/README.md

 Some say it is the simplest API ever.
 They might be right.
 To return a JSON response, you just return a dictionary.
 To return an HTML response, you just return a string.
 Return bytes for an octet-stream response.
 That's it.

+We designed Areion to have as few dependencies as possible.
+We created our own HTTP server on top of asyncio's sockets.
+While we dream of being the fastest, most preferred Python web server, we know we have a long way to go.
+We are still in the early stages of development, and we welcome any feedback, contributions, or suggestions.
+The documentation below is likely to become outdated as we continue to migrate to v2.0.0 which will feature a whole documentation site with more examples, tutorials, and guides.

 **Only compatible with Python 3.10 and above.**

 ## Key Features